Fraud can take many forms. And it can happen when you’re using an ATM or self-service payment kiosk.

-“I would encourage all members to receive eNotifier text alerts to detect fraud in real time,” says Link.
+“I would encourage all members to receive eNotifier text alerts to detect fraud in real time,” Link said.

-Dupaco partnered with Deluxe to offer its members Family ID Restoration coverage, which gives members additional resources to help detect and respond to identity theft and fraud.
+Dupaco partners with Deluxe to offer its members Family ID Restoration coverage.
+The service gives you additional resources to help detect and respond to identity theft and fraud.

 How to spot a card skimmer

-Be alert for any pieces attached to the machine that looks out of place or as if they are not part of the originally manufactured machine.
+Be alert for any pieces attached to the machine that look out of place or as if they are not part of the originally manufactured machine.

 Also, businesses and financial institutions do not point a camera toward the keyboard.

-If you are suspicious that an ATM or a self-service payment kiosks has been tampered with, DO NOT use the machine, and contact your local law enforcement immediately.
+If you think an ATM or self-service payment kiosk has been tampered with, DO NOT use the machine.
+Contact your local law enforcement immediately.

 If you believe you’re the victim of fraud or identity theft, please contact Dupaco immediately at 800-373-7600.